igorqs/chesscxx/docs/license/index.rst

 =======

 chesscxx is licensed under the MIT License.
-See the [LICENSE](https://github.com/igorqs/chesscxx/blob/main/LICENSE) file for full details.
+See the `LICENSE file on GitHub <https://github.com/igorqs/chesscxx/blob/main/LICENSE>`__ for full details.